DefSLAM: Tracking and Mapping of Deforming Scenes from Monocular Sequences: Experiments

 \section{Experiments}

-We tested the performance of DefSLAM in two set of sequences: the Mandala dataset, which we propose to evaluate monocular deformable SLAM systems, and two sequences of the Hamlyn dataset (\cite{mountney2010three,stoyanov2005soft}), with which we validated the algorithm in medical endoscopy.
-All the tested sequences are recorded with a stereo pair which we use to calculate the ground truth.
+We tested DefSLAM in two datasets.
+The first dataset is the Mandala dataset which we create to evaluate deformable monocular SLAM in a laboratory controlled situation.
+The second is a selection of sequences from the medical Hamlyn dataset (\cite{mountney2010three,stoyanov2005soft}), which comprises a phantom heart, and in-vivo sequences including explartory trajectories.
+The sequences in both datasets have ground truth depth for each frame, either from stereo or from CT.

-In the Mandala dataset, we analyzed the overall quality of our algorithm.
-We focus in two metrics: the RMS error of the estimated map against groundtruth and the fraction of matched map points.
-The RMS error is calculated after a scale alignment computed for each frame of the sequence.
-The fraction of matched map points is the quotient between the matched map points and the potentially matching ones contained in the frustum of the frame.
-A low fraction signals a poor map that can only represent partially the imaged frustum.
-We do a benchmark against a rigid method to compare the results of DefSLAM.
-We also validated the proposed monocular initialization versus initializing by giving an initial template in the sequences of the Mandala dataset.
+We focus on two per frame metrics: the 3D RMS error of the in-frustum map points and the fraction of matched map points.
+The RMS error is computed after a scale alignment for each frame of the sequence, it features the geometrical accuracy.
+The fraction of map points matched is the quotient between the map points effectively matched in the current frame, and the number of map points in-frustum of the current frame, i.e maximum number of map points that ideally can be matched.
+A low fraction signals a poor map that can only represent partially the scene imaged in the current frame.

-In addition, we carried out an ablation analysis of the mapping and the tracking in one of the sequences of the mandala dataset.
-In the mapping, we focused in the influence of the SfN in the normals estimation.
-For the tracking, we tested the deformation tracking versus a rigid tracking.
-We also analyzed the sensitivity of the system to the weights of the regularizers of the tracking.
+In addition, we carried out an ablation analysis of the mapping and the tracking.
+In the mapping, we focused in NRSfM stages of the normals estimation.
+In the tracking, we evaluate the performance of the deforming template when compared with a rigid one.
+We also analyzed the sensitivity of the system to the tuning of the regularizers weights in the tracking optimization (eq. \ref{eq:deformation_Energy}).

+Currently, there is no other monocular SLAM for deformable environments to compare with.
+Thus we select a rigid monocular SLAM method, ORBSLAM \cite{mur2015orb}, as one of the closest for comparison.
+We had to re-tune several stages of ORBSLAM to process deforming sequences.
+1) We relaxed the thresholds for matching and outlier rejection to retain matches despite the deformation.
+2) We initialized it with the first frame ground truth map, to avoid the dramatical failure of the monocular intialization.
+3) We decreased the rate of new keyframe creation up to one keyframe out of 3 frames, to adapt the map to the scene deformations.
+On the other hand we compare with MISSLAM \cite{song2018mis} in the Hamlyn phantom heart dataset, as the closest in the medical arena, despite MISSLAM is stereo instead of monocular.

+For the sake of repeatability, DefSLAM was run sequentialized in single-thread, inserting one new keyframe every 10 frames.
+All the reported results are the median of 5 executions in each sequence.